Maryjun Takahashi

-Early and personal life
+Biography

 Takahashi was born in Ōtsu, Shiga to a Filipino mother and a Japanese father.
-She has a younger sister, Yu Takahashi, who is also a model and actress, and a brother Yuji who is a footballer.
+She has a younger sister, Yu Takahashi, who is also a model and actress, and a brother, Yuji, who is a footballer.

 Career

 She began modeling in August 2003 after winning the "Yokohama Shonan Audition 2003" beauty contest, and professionally in April 2004 when she signed a contract with CanCam.
 Since 2007, she has appeared in various television shows such as music shows and variety shows, and various television commercials such as those for fashion brand Cecil McBee, Kyocera, Morinaga, and Google.